 (The figure is schematic - not model specific.)

-A camera reads the side lines of the road/lane.
+LDW consists of a camera that detects the side lines painted on the road/lane.

 The driver is only warned once each time the wheels cross a line.
 So there is no acoustic alarm when there is a line between the car's wheels.

-Lane assistance is merely a driver aid and does not engage in all driving situations or traffic, weather or road conditions.
+LDW is merely a driver's aid and does not engage in all driving situations or traffic, weather or road conditions.